-In some circumstances the School may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another school.
+In some circumstances the School may be provided with personal information about an individual from a third party, for example a report provided by a medical professional, a reference from another school or a referee for a job applicant.
+If a student transfers to a new school, the new school may collect personal information about the student from the student's previous school to facilitate the transfer of the student.